How to Transition from Hospital to Subacute Rehab: A Step-by-Step Discharge Guide

 The health plan is regularly updated, typically whenever there is a change in the resident’s health.
 This could be due to an improvement or deterioration in their condition, or after any hospital visits.
 The updates are important to reflect the ongoing medical needs of the resident and ensure they continue receiving appropriate care.

 Families are kept informed about these changes regularly.
-At Autumn Lake Healthcare, updates are shared through phone calls, emails, and scheduled family meetings, ensuring that loved ones are always aware of any changes in the care plan.
+Our nursing homes Voorhees NJ, updates are shared through phone calls, emails, and scheduled family meetings, ensuring that loved ones are always aware of any changes in the care plan.

 Can My Loved One Keep Seeing Their Own Doctor?